Defective Construction Equipment Attorneys

-When you work with a product liability attorney at Arnold & Itkin LLP to handle a lawsuit that is related to defective construction equipment, you can rest assured that our experience will work to your advantage.
+When you work with Arnold & Itkin LLP to handle a lawsuit related to defective construction equipment, you can rest assured that our experience will work to your advantage.
 We understand how OSHA regulations may affect one's ability to seek and recover compensation for injury caused by a defective piece of construction equipment and apply our legal knowledge to seek maximum compensation on each client's behalf.

 Crane accidents are one of the most common workplace accidents on a construction site.
 Many are caused by malfunctioning or missing components in cranes, hoists, and rigging devices.
 Even experienced crane operators can fall victim to serious accidents as a result of defective parts.
 The Crane Manufacturers Association of America sets standards for the designs of cranes and hoists.
 In addition, crane manufacturers must comply with the design standards of the ASME/ANSI, which specify safety regulations for commercial cranes and hoists.